 General terms Government funding for extra security measures (until 2021-06-15)

 Is your organisation, faith community or non-profit association vulnerable to violence, intimidation or harassment linked to the premises where your activities are conducted?
 You may be eligible for financial support to improve your security.
 Find out whether your organisation is eligible for support in our general terms.
-These general terms are valid until 2021-06-15.

 Type of publication: General terms